DOWNTOWN ART CENTER

 • HEART of Honolulu Street Festivals

 HEART is an acronymn that stands for Heritage, Entertainment, Arts & culture, Restaurants, and Theatre & Performing Arts.
-Together, these elements make up the core of our vibrant creative community, and the focus of our annual HEART of Honolulu festival on Nuuanu Avenue each April.
+Together, these elements make up the core of our vibrant creative community, and are the focus of our annual HEART of Honolulu arts festival on

 FIND OUT MORE!